Design & Technology

 Intent

 At Larwood School, our Design and Technology curriculum is ambitious, engaging, and inclusive.
-Every child, no matter their background, is given the chance to develop key knowledge and skills for life and future learning
+Every child is given the opportunity to develop essential knowledge and practical skills for life and future learning.

-Through Design and Technology, pupils learn to identify real needs and come up with ideas, products, and systems in response.
-They build practical skills while thinking about how design links to the world around them – including its aesthetic, social, environmental, and industrial impact.
+Through Design and Technology, pupils learn to identify real needs and develop ideas, products, and systems in response.
+They build practical skills while considering how design impacts the world around them — socially, environmentally, and industrially.
+Pupils also reflect on how technology has shaped our lives in the past and continues to influence the present.

 Implementation